Societal Safety and Security, Climate Change and Sustainable Development (SAM550)

 Coursework requirements

-Students must hand in a written assignment individually or in a group, which must be approved in order to gain access to the exam.
+Compulsory assignment with a limited number of words.
+Students must hand in a written assignment - individually or in a group - which must be approved to gain access to the digital exam on campus.

 Course teacher(s)